yeagerai/genlayer-simulator/README.md

   (.venv) $ $env:PYTHONPATH = (Get-Location).Path
   ```

-After setting up the virtual environment, you can continue with the installation and running the nodes as described above.
+After setting up the virtual environment, you can continue with the installation process as described above.